Whirlpool Dishwasher Maintenance Guide

 Step 2: Remove and Clean the Filter

-Step 3: Clean Spray Arms
+Step 4: Clean the Spray Arms

-Step 6: Run a Cleaning/Descaling Cycle
+Step 6: Run a Descaling and Deodorizing Cycle

-Step 7: Inspect Hoses, Connections, and Leveling
+Step 7: Inspect Hoses, Connections, and Performance

 When to Call a Pro